-I am trained as a Person-centred counsellor and psychotherapist, with additional skills in Cognitive Behavioural Therapy and Transactional Analysis.
-I believe people to have an inherent intuitive wisdom, alongside the capacity for growth.
-A therapeutic relationship sets out to foster the space and environment for clients to start a process towards reaching their potential.
-I am constantly developing my skills, knowledge and experience and I set out to adapt to each person I work with.
+I am trained as a Person-centred counsellor and psychotherapist, with additional skills in Cognitive Behavioural Therapy.
+I draw upon other humanistic therapies such Transactional Analysis and have recently completed a Post Graduate Certificate in Compassion Focused Therapy .
+I believe people to have an inherent intuition, alongside the capacity for growth.
+A therapeutic relationship sets out to foster a space and the safety for clients to explore their inner thoughts and feelings.
+I am continually developing my skills, knowledge and experience and I set out to adapt to each person I work with.

 I am a member of the British Association for Counselling and Psychotherapy (BACP) and have been a qualified counsellor since August 2017.

 How Counselling can help

 Accessing Counselling can provide the opportunity to establish what you want to work through and change.
 It can sometimes be difficult to know this from the outset but we can establish a focus within the first session.
 I believe that by establishing this clarity early on we can work collaboratively towards these objectives.
 I feel it is crucial to create a safe environment, where confidentiality is respected, which can help to empower you and be a platform to find new awareness.
 This, in turn, can help to arrest unhelpful patterns and internal conflict.

 I have an eclectic and integrative approach.
 Since my initial training in person-centred therapy, I have been passionate about adding to my skills.
 I am always learning from my clients, therefore bringing in different approaches compliments the diversity of needs and individuality.

 Recent training has taught me additional knowledge about neurobiology and the connection between mind and body.
 Through grounding, imagery and mindfulness, it is possible to cultivate a more helpful headspace for people that find themselves in more threat based thinking.
 Research is showing that therapies need to be offering more than just a narrative approach.